BotechStudio/fudge-docs/docs/project-structure.md

 ### Admin overview

-The **CMS** built to enable the admins to contorl and manage the app data. the admin can update/modify/delete users data (can be switched to any collection) and be aware of any change at the app.
+The **CMS** was built to enable the admins to control and manage the app data.
+The admin can update/modify/delete user data (can be switched to any collection), while remaining aware of any changes made on the app.

 main parts: